sodadata/docs/_includes/foreach-config.md

 * Soda Core dataset names matching is case insensitive.
 * If any of your checks specify column names as arguments, make sure the column exists in all datasets listed under the `datasets` heading.
 * To add multiple for each configurations in your checks YAML file, configure another `for each` section header with a different letter identifier, such as `for each dataset R`.
+* For each does not allow you to use quoted dataset names